It only takes one person to make you happy and change your life: YOU.

 - Start letting little frustrations go as soon as they arrive. – You can’t let one bad moment spoil a bunch of good ones.
 Don’t let the silly little dramas of each day get you down.
 Happiness starts on the inside.
 You control your thoughts about everything.
 Meaning, the only person who can hurt your happiness in the long run is YOU.

 - Start focusing only on what you can control. – Never force anything.
 Give it your best shot and then let it be.
 If it’s meant to be, it will be.
 Don’t hold yourself down with things you can’t control.

 - Start turning the pages that need to be turned. – No book is just one chapter.
 No chapter tells the whole story.
 No mistake defines who we are.
 Keep turning the pages that need to be turned.
-(Angel and I discuss this in detail in the “Adversity” chapter of 1,000 Little Things Happy, Successful People Do Differently.)
+(Marc and I discuss this in detail in the “Adversity” chapter of 1,000 Little Things Happy, Successful People Do Differently.)

 - Start embracing the lessons life is teaching you. – Everything that happens helps you grow.
 Sometimes painful experiences teach us priceless life lessons we didn’t think we needed to know.
 If you’re having problems, that’s good.
 It means you’re making progress.
 The only people with no problems are the ones doing nothing.

 - Start measuring your progress every day, no matter how small. – You are a work in progress; which means you get there a little at a time, not all at once.
 You may not be where you want to be yet, but look how far you’ve come, and be grateful that you’re not stuck where you once were.

 - Start embracing the uncertainty in front of you. – Don’t let not knowing how it’ll end keep you from beginning.
 Uncertainty chases us out into the open where life’s true magic is waiting.